mindeleven/rust-the-book-code-along/ch19/README.md

-# Code Along with The Rust Programming Language Chapter 19: Advanced Features
+# Code Along with The Rust Programming Language

 This repository the the sole purpose of learning the Rust programming language while coding along with the Rust book.
 It is a personal documantation of moving forward in my learning experience.